Mary Berry’s Christmas Chocolate Cupcakes are light, fluffy and topped with festive vanilla buttercream. Great for children to help decorate too!

 -

 When the cupcakes have cooled completely, make the buttercream.
-Beat the softened butter for a minute or so before adding the icing sugar
+Beat the 140g softened butter for a minute or so before adding 280g icing sugar and mixing thoroughly

 -

-Add half of the milk and beat until the buttercream is smooth.
+Add 1 tbsp milk and beat until the buttercream is smooth.
 Add small amounts of food colouring until you have managed to create a tree-like green.
-If the buttercream is too stiff, add a touch more milk
+If the buttercream is too stiff, add up to 1 tbsp more milk

 -